Air Force PT Test Score Calculator

 Methodology

 This page estimates a score under the older Air Force composite PFA model by converting each entered component into an approximate point value and then summing the results.
-It is a reference worksheet only and does not replace official FAC scoring or the updated PFRA standards now rolling out in 2026.
+It is a reference worksheet only and does not replace official FAC scoring or the PFRA standards introduced in historical 2026.

 Use it only for older records, rough planning, or transition-period comparison.
-For current official testing, use the latest Air Force score charts and policy materials.
+For official testing, use the Air Force score charts and policy materials that apply to your test date.

 Sources